unicef-drp/GeoSight-OS-Documentation/src/developer/guide/plugins.md

 For more details about tenants, refer to the
 documentation: [Django Tenants Documentation](https://django-tenants.readthedocs.io/en/latest/).

-## 2. cloud_native_gis
+## 2. Cloud Native GIS

-Cloud Native GIS is a feature in GeoSight that allows users to upload their own GIS files as context layers.
+Cloud Native GIS plugin (cloud_native_gis) is a feature in GeoSight that allows users to upload their own GIS files as context layers.
 Currently, only vector layers are supported, but raster layer support will be added in the future.